 If you’re working on a document or email, save it as a draft first, and then send it during the best possible time.
 The same goes for all those fun photos and video clips you want to upload on social media sites.

-If it’s not something absolutely important, you can wait ‘til you arrive at port, where more stable internet connections are available.
+If it’s not something absolutely important, you can wait ‘til you arrive at the port, where more stable internet connections are available.
 With all the technological advances, it is likely that internet speed and stability on cruise ships will continue to improve.

 BUT, don’t let that be the focus of your most anticipated adventure!
 Enjoy the sun, sounds, and sights of your cruise trip – leave the online needs behind, or at least save them for a later time.